 Add scores and calculations to your typeforms

-Scores are an Advanced Logic feature available on all Typeform plans.
+Scores are a Logic feature available on all Typeform plans.
 Scores are also available as a variable on all typeforms.
 This walkthrough goes over how you can use Logic to add scores to answers when creating quizzes, lead qualification forms, shopping baskets or order forms.

 Using a Payment question?
 You may want to use the price variable instead of score - read this article to find out more.

 1. Here is a Number question, asking how many of something someone wants.

 Let's say each unit costs $5, so I want the answer to this question to be multiplied by 5.

 Click Logic in the right-hand panel, then Branching and calculations:

 2. A new window will open: